 What do I need to do now?

-If you have been selected for verification, we will require you to provide certain documentation as soon as possible.
+If you have been selected for verification, we will require you to provide certain documentation within 14 days of the notification date.
 Freshmen students will receive a letter from Marywood University’s Financial Aid Office with specific instructions on the documentation we will need.
 Returning students will receive an email with instructions.
+It is very important for returning students to check their Marywood email account on a regular basis during the summer months.

-- a verification worksheet, signed by both parent and student
+- a completed verification worksheet, signed by both parent and student

-- a Federal Tax Return Transcript from the IRS for both student and parent (if both filed taxes)
+- a Federal Tax Return Transcript from the IRS for both student and parent (if both filed taxes), IRS Verification of Non-Filing Status if applicable,

-OR confirmation that you completed the IRS Data Retrieval when completing the FAFSA
+OR confirmation that you utilized the IRS Data Retrieval tool when completing the FAFSA

-- other information regarding citizenship, marital status, income verification, household size, etc.
+- other information regarding citizenship, marital status, low income verification, household size, etc.

-To allow our staff time to review information efficiently, please avoid calling to confirm receipt of faxes or other information.
+To allow for adequate time to process your documentation, please avoid calling to confirm receipt of faxes or other information.
 You may confirm our receipt of your documents by checking the Communications tab in your MarywoodYou Student Portal.
 Verifications are typically processed within 15 business days of the date that all required documentation is received.

 What if there are discrepancies between my original FAFSA and the verification documents?

 You may be asked to provide additional forms or documentation.
 You will receive either an email or a letter from the Financial Aid Office if additional documentation is needed.
-After all required documents have been received and compared to your FAFSA, we will make any corrections necessary.
+After all required documents have been received and compared to your FAFSA, the Financial Aid Office will correct the data electronically with the Federal Student Aid Programs and process your financial aid.

 Because verification must be completed before financial aid can be awarded or disbursed to you, it is vital to send accurate and complete information as quickly as possible.